ErpNetDocs/info/legal/platform-terms-of-use.md

 As between the parties, each party retains all ownership rights in and to its Confidential Information.
 The Receiving Party will use the same degree of care that it uses to protect the confidentiality of its own confidential information of like kind (but not less than reasonable care).

 Each party agrees not to disclose the other party’s Confidential Information to any third party other than as set forth in the following sentence for a period of five years from the date of the disclosing party’s disclosure of the Confidential Information to the receiving party; however, ERP.net will protect the confidentiality of Customer Data residing in the Cloud Service for as long as such information resides in the Cloud Service.
 Each party may disclose Confidential Information only to those employees, agents or subcontractors who are required to protect it against unauthorized disclosure in a manner no less protective than required under this Agreement, and each party may disclose the other party’s Confidential Information in any legal proceeding or to a governmental entity as required by law.
-ERP.net will protect the confidentiality of Customer Data residing in the Services in accordance with the ERP.net security practices applicable to Customer’s Order Form as described in this Agreement or such Order Form.
+ERP.net will protect the confidentiality of Customer Data residing in the Services in accordance with the ERP.net security practices applicable to Customer’s Subscription Order as described in this Agreement or such Subscription Order.

-Notwithstanding the foregoing, ERP.net may disclose the terms of this Agreement and any applicable Order Form to a subcontractor or Third-party Developer to the extent necessary to perform ERP.net’s obligations under this Agreement, under terms of confidentiality materially as protective as set forth herein.
+Notwithstanding the foregoing, ERP.net may disclose the terms of this Agreement and any applicable Subscription Order to a subcontractor or Third-party Developer to the extent necessary to perform ERP.net’s obligations under this Agreement, under terms of confidentiality materially as protective as set forth herein.

 #### 8.1.4.
 Compelled Disclosure